 What about security personnel?
 Depending on what type of business you own as well as its size and location, security guards may be worthwhile.
 Regardless, let the police know that your business has cut its hours or has temporarily shut down.
 Ask for officers to stop by occasionally to ensure everything is OK.
 (They are probably checking on quite a few businesses!)
 You may be able to regularly check on your business in person, too.

 Whatever approach you take, installing a security system (if you don’t yet have one) does provide peace of mind.
-Companies such as Vivint, ADT and Frontpoint sell systems that meet a variety of needs.
+Companies such as Vivint, ADT, and SimpliSafe sell systems that meet a variety of needs.
 Monitor the happenings at your business right from your cellphone and get notified right away if something potentially suspicious occurs.

 Upfront equipment costs tend to be a few hundred dollars a month, with monthly monitoring about $25 to $50.
 It may be money you’d rather not spend right now, but security systems will continue to benefit your business after the crisis eases.
 No matter where you are in the world, you can monitor the exterior and interior of your business to make sure everything is OK.

 If your business has multiple locations, consider giving the managers at each location the discretion to make security and operations decisions.
 Suppose your business has six locations; you oversee the four in your city.
 Meanwhile, the fifth location is in a hard-hit, urban area of your state, while the sixth location is in a rural area with few coronavirus cases.
 The manager at each location may be in a better position than you to weigh issues such as whether to close shop for their location, board up storefronts, and so on.